RP2/bay-punks/docs/automated-maintenance.md

 ### 1. 🚀 **Streamlined Processing**

-- Runs the integrated `automate-weekly.js` script
+- Runs individual scripts in sequence for better transparency
 - Scrapes new concert data from configured sources
 - Processes data with duplicate detection and merging
 - Automatically verifies new artists on Spotify (in-memory)